-9 11 Residence halls open at 4:00 p.m.
+- Residence halls open at 4:00 p.m.
 First meal in cafeteria, 5:00 p.m.
 Orientation, Advising and Guidance, 8:00 a.m. to 5:00 p.m.
 A fee of \$50.00 is charged for reporting late.
-Registration for those not pre-registered 12 15 Classes begin Last date to register for a full load or to add classes.
+Registration for those not pre-registered Classes begin Last date to register for a full load or to add classes.
 Last day to receive financial credit for courses dropped.
 All forms must be returned by the student in order for credit to be received.
-The student is responsible for having forms returned to the proper office by 5:00 p.m.
-18 19 Martin Luther King, Jr., Holiday Last day to audit a required Bible course (any course meeting daily Bible requirement except first year Bible courses or Pass/Fail courses).
-February 1 - 4 13 26 29 - Mar 3 Annual Lecture Series.
-CAAP exam (required of sophomores) Last day to remove a grade of "I" received in previous semester of attendance.
-Mid-semester exams.
-Accounts must be paid per agreement.
-March 7 11 14 - 18 25 Mid-semester grade rosters due in Registrar's Office, 9:00 a.m.
-Last class day prior to Spring Break Spring Break Last day to drop a course being failed without receiving a grade of "WF".
-April 29 Last day of classes.
-Last day to drop a course.
-All paper work must be completed and returned to the Academic Dean's Office before 5:00 p.m.
-No exceptions.
+The student is responsible - for having forms returned to the proper office by 5:00 p.m. - 16 Martin Luther King, Jr., Holiday - 20 Last day to audit a required Bible course (any course meeting daily Bible requirement except first year Bible courses or Pass/Fail courses).